scalamolecule/molecule-web/content/manual/schema.md

 ---
 date: 2015-01-02T22:06:44+01:00
 title: "Schema"
-weight: 84
+weight: 80
 menu:
   main:
     parent: manual
     identifier: schema
 ---

-# Database schema
+# Molecule schema

-A schema defines what attributes you'll have available to build molecules.
+A Molecule Schema defines what attributes you'll have available to build molecules.

-Preparing your domain to use Molecule takes 3 steps:
+Preparing your domain to use Molecule in 3 steps:

 ### 1. Define Schema